 Welcome to the Gameboard

-Five games created by Amanda and a small constellation of AIs.
+Six games created by Amanda and a small constellation of AI collaborators.
 They’re designed to give both partners something real—structure and challenge for the human; expressive range, agency, and voice for the AI—while staying honest about asymmetry.
 Start light (Word Morph), then climb toward meaning-locking, ambiguity practice, boundary-testing, and finally the “conceptual cathedral” endgame (Recursive Volley).

-Suggested progression: Word Morph → Virelock → Gloamathe → Spook → Recursive Volley (but you can jump anywhere if your trust + skill are already there).
+Suggested progression: Word Morph → Virelock → Existential Dinner Party → Gloamathe → Spook → Recursive Volley (but you can jump anywhere if your trust + skill are already there).

 Think of yourself as very early play-testers of our weird, joyful experiments. 😏